tytso/xfstests-bld/Documentation/building-xfstests.md

 optionally `TOOLCHAIN_DIR` in your `config.custom` file as follows:

 * `CROSS_COMPILE` should be set to the target triplet.
-For example, on a Debian stretch system, you can install the `gcc-arm-linux-gnueabihf` package and then set `CROSS_COMPILE=arm-linux-gnueabihf` to cross compile for the Debian armhf platform.
+For example, on a Debian system, you can install the `gcc-arm-linux-gnueabihf` package and then set `CROSS_COMPILE=arm-linux-gnueabihf` to cross compile for the Debian armhf platform.

 * `TOOLCHAIN_DIR` can be set to the directory containing the cross-compiler toolchain, if it is not already on your `$PATH`.
 It